buzzqw/TUS/OBSS/OBSSv2-eng.md

 Ability Scores have an important but not fundamental role.
-The player must understand that a low score does not mean having a terrible character, but rather they will have more fun role-playing by leveraging skills, Feats, and peculiar abilities, using ingenuity and wit.
+The player must understand that a low score does not mean they have a terrible character, but rather they will have more fun role-playing by leveraging skills, Feats, and peculiar abilities, using ingenuity and wit.
 Several systems are presented for rolling characteristics.

 Personally, I suggest the approach of the **Base Mode**.
-In OBSS, characters are not heroes, they are not the chosen ones who stand up as defenders of the planet.
+In OBSS, characters are not heroes, they are not the chosen ones, who stand up as defenders of the planet.
 The characters are normal people often involved, despite themselves, in situations at the limit if not beyond survival.

 The undoubted advantage of rolling values in order of characteristics is that it allows to mix up patterns and avoid *builds* made at the table.